Command Line Tool

 earthengine asset set -p name=value users/username/asset_id

-The info subcommand prints detailed information about the asset, including its metadata, in JSON form.
-The set subcommand sets individual metadata properties on an asset.
+The info sub-command prints detailed information about the asset, including its metadata, in JSON form.
+The set sub-command sets individual metadata properties on an asset.

 The values of metadata properties that you set may be either numbers or strings.
 When setting property names using the --property or -p flag, separate the property name and value with an equals sign.
-The data type will be detected automatically, or you may specify it explicitly by prefixing the property name with (string), (number), or (date).
-For example, this will set a string-valued property with the value "42":
+The data type is detected automatically, or you may specify it explicitly by prefixing the property name with (string), (number), or (date).
+For example, this sets a string-valued property with the value "42":

 earthengine asset set -p '(string)name=42' users/username/asset_id